What is illegal dumping?

 Image courtesy of LGAQ

-- garden waste
+- household rubbish and garden waste

 Why does illegal dumping happen?

 People may illegally dump waste